andyrobbins/BHDocs/data-collection/sharphound.rst

   this if you are running as a user with local admin rights on lots of systems for the best user session data.

-Here are the less common ColletionMethods and what they do:
+Here are the less common CollectionMethods and what they do:

 * **Group:** just collect security group memberships from Active Directory
 * **ACL:** just collect abusable permissions on objects in Active Directory